 Nawazuddin Siddiqui (Raman), Vicky Kaushal (Raghav Singh), Sobhita Dhulipala (Smrutika ‘Simmy’ Naidu), Amruta Subhash (Lakshmi), Hitesh Dave (Constable Kamble), Rajesh Dais (Farid Haq), Vipin Sharma (Raghav’s Father), Ashok Lokhande (Sister’s Husband), Anuschka Sawhney (Ankita), Saksham Sudhija (Sister’s Son), Mukesh Chhabra (Loan Shark)

 Mumbai police are investigating a series of killings in which people have been beaten to death.
 A homeless man Raman turns himself in, claiming to be the killer.
 Raman is clearly crazy and they disbelieve his story.
-Police inspector Raghav orders him locked up in an abandoned building to starve him into telling the truth but Raman gets some boys to free him.
+Police inspector Raghav orders Raman locked up in an abandoned building to starve him into telling the truth but Raman gets some boys to free him.
 Raman then turns up on the doorstep of his sister Lakshmi and begs some food, only to take over the household, terrorising her, her husband and son, before killing them.
 When Raghav investigates and finds Raman’s photo there, he realises that they let the killer slip through their hands.
 Raghav has a substantial cocaine problem.
-Raman fixates on him and Simmy, the girl Raghav has sex with but insists is not his girlfriend, killing Simmy’s maid so as to steal the key to her apartment.
+Raman meanwhile fixates on Raghav and Simmy, the girl Raghav has sex with but insists is not his girlfriend, killing Simmy’s maid so as to steal the key to her apartment.

 Raman Raghav (1929-95) was an Indian serial killer.
-Raghav (a name that was one of several aliases used by the killer, his birth name not actually known) operated in Mumbai (which was called Bombay at the time) between 1966 and 1968.
-Victims in the city’s shantytown slums were found bludgeoned to death with blunt objects.
+Raghav (a name that was one of several aliases used by the killer – his birth name is not actually known) operated in Mumbai (which was called Bombay at the time) between 1966 and 1968.
+Victims in the city’s shantytowns and slums were found bludgeoned to death with blunt objects.
 Raghav was picked up in 1968 and confessed to the murders but was released after no evidence could be found that he was the killer.
 He was subsequently re-arrested in 1969 after witnesses were able to tie him to the scenes of several murders.
 In custody he confessed to 41 murders and was sentenced to be executed, although this was later commuted to life sentence after he was deemed to be mentally ill.
 He in prison died of natural causes.

 Raman Raghav 2.0 is a film loosely based on the incidents.
 That is to say, it retells many of the basic details of the Raman Raghav case but sets them in the present day.
 The reason for this is that the film was made on a low budget and did not have the resources to recreate Mumbai as it would have looked in the 1960s.
 The ‘2.0’ part of the title comes in that Nawazuddin Siddiqui’s killer claims to be based on Raghav,